barrelstrength/sprout-docs/docs/seo/url-enabled-sections.md

+# URL-Enabled Sections

-# Metadata and XML Sitemap support for all Elements Types
+Metadata and XML Sitemap support for all Elements Types

 Sprout SEO does not just help you manage extensive metadata for Entries.
 It can help you manage metadata for all URL-Enabled Element Types.
 This includes: